-In order to make sure respondents and enumerators understand the game, we provided with a visual diagram summarizing the steps of the game (see Figure X in the Appendix).
+In order to make sure respondents and enumerators understand the game, we provided with a visual diagram summarizing the steps of the game (see Figure 15 in the Appendix).

-The main outcome of interest is the difference between the proposed amount to send to a co-national and the proposed amount to send to a stranger of a different nationality.
+The main outcome of interest is the difference between the proposed amount to send to a conational and the proposed amount to send to a stranger of a different nationality (hence a positive value indicates more in-group favoritism).
 We find that:

 - 1. On average, firms do not show in-group favoritism: the difference in terms of the amount of money to be sent depending on the nationality of the second player is not significant.
 Firms in Mbarara seem to be willing to trust more a stranger from the DRC than a stranger from another city in Uganda.
 Firms in Kampala treat strangers equally in the game. - 2.
 Refugees systematically tend to favor more strangers coming from their own countries than strangers from Uganda.
-We find that Burundians and Somali tend to be affected by in-group favoritism to a larger extent than Congolese, as evidenced by a larger difference in the amount invested as player 1 when player 2 is a co-national than when player 2 is Ugandan. - 3.
-Finally, when we pool both samples, we find that refugees systematically favor more their in-groups more than Ugandans.
+We find that Burundians and Somali tend to be affected by in-group favoritism to a larger extent than Congolese, as evidenced by a larger difference in the amount invested as player 1 when player 2 is a co-national than when player 2 is Ugandan.

+3. Finally, when we pool both samples, we find that refugees systematically favor more their in-groups more than Ugandans.